Nerotek01/BedWars/README.md

 | **Customizability** | **100% configurable** – every mechanic, message, and add‑on | Limited or hard‑coded settings |
 | **Scalability** | **Proven at 2000+ concurrent players** without TPS drop | Often untested at such scale |

-When you choose BedWars Ultimate, you choose a plugin that doesn’t just work—it excels, even when your server is packed full.
+When you choose BedWars Ultimate, you choose a plugin that doesn't just work—it excels, even when your server is packed full.

 ---